twitchdev/twitch-cli/docs/token.md

 User Access Tokens use scopes to determine which APIs and features they have access to.
 The requested scopes are defined via a space separated list following an `-s` flag with the `token` product.

+The full list of available scopes [here in the Twitch Documentation](https://dev.twitch.tv/docs/authentication/scopes/)

 **Example**

 A full example fetching a User Access Token with the ability to do shoutouts and set shield modes looks like this: